ronzeiller/Wordpress-Resourcespace/README.md

 * admin/js/src/
 * node_modules

 Upload the files to the plugins directory of the target WordPress instance, or zip the files for easy distribution.

+*Note*: For users of the self-hosted version, note that this plugin requires ResourceSpace version 9.3 or higher.

 ## Configuration and Usage